 Understanding the Leverage Exchange Traded Funds

-Leveraged ETFs have gained extraordinary popularity across various media including individual and institutional investors.
-In the current scenarios, there are a number of leveraged ETFs in the market spreading and include various assets class and industries.
+Leveraged ETFs have gained extraordinary popularity across various media, including individual and institutional investors.
+In the current scenarios, there are several leveraged ETFs in the market spreading and include different assets, classes, and industries.
 Among them are mostly double leveraged and triple leveraged ETFs at the same time.

-- For professional and institutional investors leveraged ETFs are a very important tool to gain in short term tactical and statistical strategies and for individual investors to leverage ETFs are instruments to make the higher returns with market movements.
+- For professional and institutional investors, leveraged ETFs are an essential tool to gain in short term tactical and statistical strategies.
+For individual investors to leverage, ETFs are instruments to make higher returns with market movements.

-- What happens if the underlying index moves in the opposite direction which means that investors stand to lose their money if an underlying index falls by 1%, the extent of losses could be magnified by the leverage.
-In such scenario leverage, ETFs could turn out to be double edge sword in the sense that it can lead to significant gains provided underlying index moves in a positive direction while in other cases it could lead to face investor’s significant losses if underlying index moves in opposite direction.
+- What happens if the underlying index moves in the opposite direction, which means that investors stand to lose their money if an underlying index falls by 1%.
+The leverage could magnify the extent of losses.
+In such scenario leverage, ETFs could turn out to be a double-edged sword in the sense that it can lead to significant gains provided the underlying index moves in a positive direction.
+In contrast, in other cases, it could lead to face investor’s significant losses if the underlying index moves in the opposite direction.

-Investors should pay heed to the risk before they park their funds in leveraged ETFs as the extent of losses in leveraged Exchange Traded Funds is higher as compared to traditional investments.
+Investors should pay heed to the risk before they park their funds in leveraged ETFs as the extent of losses in leveraged Exchange Traded Funds is greater than traditional investments.
 The existence of management fees and administration costs could further reduce the potential returns on the leverage ETFs.

 Leverage in Leveraged ETFs

 Leverage ETFs strives to amplify exposure to an underlying index with the help of future and options contracts.
-It does not mean that leveraged ETFs are magnifying the annual returns of the respective index instead leverage ETFs are marked to market on a daily basis and this process helps in producing the daily results.
-Over a long period of time, the impact of compounding marked to market could potentially differ between the performance of funds and the underlying index.
+It does not mean that leveraged ETFs are magnifying the annual returns of the respective index; instead, leveraged ETFs are marked to market daily, and this process helps in producing the daily results.
+Over an extended period, the impact of compounding marked to market could potentially differ between the performance of funds and the underlying index.

 Options contracts by their very nature provide their holder options and no obligations to buy or sell the underlying security at an agreed price on or before the expiry date.
-The writer of option charges a holder of options an upfront charge called premiums which allows the holder of options to go long on a large number of stocks or securities.
-Therefore the options combined with investments in underlying stocks would further add to the gains on holding the securities.
-In the same way, the leverage ETFs use the options contracts to add to the potential gains of holding the traditional investment in ETFs.
+The writer of choice charges a holder of options an upfront charge called premiums, which allows the holder of opportunities to go long on a large number of stocks or securities.
+Therefore the options combined with investments in underlying stocks would further add to holding the securities.
+Similarly, the leverage ETFs use the options contracts to add to the potential gains of holding the traditional investment in ETFs.

 Inverse Leveraged ETFs

-In inverse leverage, ETFs investors make the money when the underlying index moves in the opposite direction or when underlying security or index decline in value.
+In inverse leverage, ETFs investors make money when the underlying index moves in the opposite direction or when the underlying security or index declines in value.
 An inverse leverage ETFs rises when underlying security falls in value resulting in gains for the investors to make a profit from the bear market.

 Cost of Leverage Exchange Traded Funds

-In addition to the above-mentioned charges like management fees and administration charges associated with an investment in leveraged ETFs, there are other costs being involved in managing the leveraged ETFs.
-Leveraged Exchange Traded Funds are considered more expensive as compared to non – leveraged ETFs the reason being, for instance, to enter into options contracts holder is supposed to shell out upfront charges in the form of premiums as well as the cost of borrowing and margining.
+In addition to the charges mentioned above, like management fees and administration charges associated with an investment in leveraged ETFs, other costs are involved in managing the leveraged ETFs.
+Leveraged Exchange Traded Funds are considered more expensive as compared to non – leveraged ETFs.
+The reason being, for instance, to enter into options contracts holder is supposed to shell out upfront charges in the form of premiums as well as the cost of borrowing and margining.
 Most of the leveraged Exchange Traded Funds are considered to have an expense ratio of 1% or more.

 Short term vs Long term Investment Strategy

-For instance options, contracts have an expiry date which is short term in nature and are traded in the short term as well.
-For traders and investors, it is not possible to hold an investment for the longer term as the leverage ETFs are created with the help of options contract which has short term maturity or expiry.
-Therefore trader and investors hold the positions in leveraged ETFs for the short term if they hold the positions for a longer period the returns would differ from an underlying index.
+For instance, options, contracts have an expiry date, which is short term in nature and are traded in a short time as well.
+For traders and investors, it is not possible to hold an investment for the longer term as the leverage ETFs are created with the help of options contracts with short-term maturity or expiry.
+Therefore traders and investors have positions in leveraged ETFs for the short term.
+If they hold the positions for a more extended period, the returns will differ from an underlying index.

 Merits and Demerits of Leverage Exchange-traded Funds